- Taxes in Japan

 There are some instances when your employer will submit your tax details to the Japanese government for you, but you may still want file a return.
 Individuals who make charitable donations or have medical expenses can sometimes be eligible for tax deductions in Japan, and might choose to file a separate, personal tax return in Japan.

 In some cases, a person’s main source of income is reported by the employer, but they have other income that may require a tax return.
-There may be taxes on real estate, or income from a side business, such that even an individual employed by a corporation may require the expertise and guidance of a Japanese tax accountant.
+There may be taxes on real estate, or income from a side business.
+In cases like these, even an individual employed by a corporation may require the expertise and guidance of a Japanese tax accountant.

 Simple returns can often be done without help from a professional.
 For more complicated circumstances, a local tax preparer in Hokkaido may be desired.